Hamidalavi/EXB-World/README.md

 ### Primordial Soup
 On the primeval planet Earth, an atmospheric solution rich in organic compounds set the ideal conditions for the development of life.

+### Volcano
+The carbon dioxide produced by erupting prehistoric volcanos warmed the Earth, and was a major catalyst in making Earth habitable in its early stages of development.
+> Ozone Layer: The ozone layer in the Earth's stratosphere protects the planet from ultraviolet radiation.
+Over time, human pollution has damaged this essential barrier.

 ### Moon
 The gravitational forces exerted by the Moon and the Sun, and the rotation of Earth, turn the tides of the ancient oceans to advance life (unlocked: The moon is born when a Mars-sized object hits the young Earth).